dannyhw/ejs-langauge-tools/README.md

 ## Installation

-to install build locally and install it in Cursor or vscode, run:
+To install build locally and install it in Cursor or VS Code, run:

 ```bash
 bun run build